Tapton Hill transmitting station: Transmission

-It transmits digital television (with vertical polarisation), analogue radio (FM) and DAB digital radio.
-It was a relay of Emley Moor for analogue television until the signals were turned off permanently following the Digital Switchover in August 2011.
-The site is owned by Arqiva and its aerials are at a height of 295 m above mean sea level.
-It also feeds the Chesterfield Transmitter with its digital television signal by means of an underground fibre optic cable.
+It transmits digital television (with vertical polarisation), analogue radio (FM) and DAB digital radio to Sheffield and South Yorkshire.
+It was used a relay of Emley Moor for analogue television, until the signal was turned off permanently following the Digital Switchover in August 2011.
+The site is owned by Arqiva and its aerials are at a height of 968 ft (295 metres) above mean sea level.
+It also feeds the Chesterfield Transmitter with a digital television signal via an underground fibre optic cable.

 The transmitter was originally an A group for television broadcasts, but to accommodate analogue Channel 5, as well as digital television, it became a wideband until its switchover in 2011.
 At that point, technically, it became a K group although wideband aerials would still work.
 The three main PSB MUXES are all receivable on an A group aerial.
 Sheffield transmitter's 700MHz clearance was due in February 2020 when none of the main six MUXEs were due to change frequency, though MUXES #7 and #8 were due to be switched off.